Peninsular War: Campaign in the northern Mediterranean region

 In the northern Mediterranean region of Spain (Catalonia) Suchet had defeated Elio's Murcians at Yecla and Villena (11 April 1813), but was subsequently routed by Lieutenant General John Murray, Commander of a British expedition from the Mediterranean islands at the battle of Castalla (13 April), who then besieged Tarragona.
 The siege was abandoned after a time, but was later on renewed by Lieutenant General Lord William Bentinck.
 Suchet, after the Battle of Vitoria, evacuated Tarragona (17 August) but defeated Bentinck in the battle of Ordal (13 September).

 The military historian Charles Oman wrote that because of "[Napoleon's] absurdly optimistic reliance on" the Treaty of Valençay (11 December 1813), during the last month of 1813 and the early months of 1814 Suchet was ordered by the French War office to relinquish command of many of his infantry and cavalry regiments for use in the campaign in north-east France where Napoleon was greatly outnumbered.
 This reduced Suchet's French Catalonian army from 87,000 to 60,000 of whom 10,000 were on garrison duty.
 By the end of January through redeployment and wastage (through disease and desertion) the number had fallen to 52,000 of whom only 28,000 were available for field operations; the others were either on garrison duties or guarding the lines of communication back into France.

 Suchet thought that the armies under the command of the Spanish General Copons and the British General Clinton amounted to 70,000 men (in fact they only had about as many as he did), so Suchet remained on the defensive.

 On 10 January 1814 Suchet received orders from the French War Ministry that he withdraw his field force to the foothills of the Pyrenees and to make a phased withdraw from the outlying garrisons.
 On ratification of the Treaty of Valençay he was to move his force to the French city of Lyon.
 On 14 January he received further orders that because the situation was so grave on the eastern front he was to immediately send further forces to the east, even though ratification of the Treaty of Valençay had not been received.
 This would reduce the size of Suchet's field army to 18,000 men.

-The Allies heard that Suchet was hemorrhaging men and mistakenly thought that his army was smaller than it was, so on 16 January they attacked.
+The Allies heard that Suchet was haemorrhaging men and mistakenly thought that his army was smaller than it was, so on 16 January they attacked.
 Suchet had not yet started the process of sending more men back to France and was able to stop the Sicilians (and a small contingent of British artillery in support) at the Battle of Molins de Rey because he still had a local preponderance of men.
 The allies suffered 68 casualties; the French, 30 killed and about 150 wounded.